Collzbaba/Mvc-Tech-Blog/README.md

 The Tech Blog is a blog website where developers can publish their blog posts and comment on other developers’ posts as well.
 This application follows the MVC paradigm and it is using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ## Table of Contents
-Deployed Application
+1. Deployed Application
-User Story
+2. User Story
-Usage
+3. Usage
-License
+4. License
-Contributing
-Questions
+5. Questions
-Deployed Application
+6. Deployed Application
-Tech Blog Image
+7. Tech Blog Image

 ## User Story
 AS A developer who writes about tech I WANT a CMS-style blog site SO THAT I can publish articles, blog posts, and my thoughts and opinions.....